Annet-Chebukati/Flit_inc_Apprenticeship/DataScienceandAIprojects/Market_Basket_Analysis/README.md

 - Suggestions could include changes in product placement, pricing strategies, cross-selling tactics, etc.

 **7. Presentation:**
-- Document all your findings, code, and visualizations in a Jupyter Notebook.
+- Document all my findings, code, and visualizations in a Jupyter Notebook.
-- Prepare a presentation or report for your mentorship group.
+- Prepare a presentation or report for my mentorship group.

 ## Deliverables
 - A well-documented Jupyter Notebook containing code and explanations.